Living-with-machines/wiki2gaz/docs/source/index.rst

 Resulting Files
 ---------------
-These scripts will produce the following outputs (note that entities are percent encoded across all files):
+These steps will produce the following outputs (note that Wikipedia entities are percent-encoded across all files).

 - In ``resources/wikipedia/extractedResources/``:

     - A ``Pages/`` folder, containing a JSON file for each page available in the input Wikipedia dump.
-Note that due to the presence of specific characters of to the length of some pages titles, some titles have been hashed.
+Note that due to the presence of specific characters or to the length of some pages titles, some titles have been hashed.
     - ``hashed_duplicates.csv``: just to check in case there are issues with duplicate hashed filenames.
 This file should remain empty.